cloudflare/cloudflare-docs/products/magic-firewall/src/content/best-practices/extended-ruleset.md

 ## Endpoints (User devices)

 Endpoint devices do not operate as servers, which means:
-- They receive traffic from standard common ports, for example 80,443, towards their ephemeral ports, above 32768 in modern operating systems (1025 in older XP).
+- They receive traffic from standard common ports — for example 80 or 443 — towards their ephemeral ports, above 32768 in modern operating systems (1025 in older XP).
 - Connections flow outwards, not inwards, and therefore do not receive TCP SYN or ACK packets.
 - They typically only need client TCP and UDP, with no requirement for ingress ICMP.